 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.
+As a member of this plan, you qualify for Medicare and Medicaid.
+Depending on your State and eligibility, Medicaid may pay for homemaker, personal care and other services that are not paid for by Medicare.